andrewgremlich/ai-freelance/SCRIPT.md

 How can I properly leverage AI technology to help my work?

 As I learned from my freelance job, I could only properly leverage AI technology when I knew what I wanted to do.
 I had no idea on the technical aspects of a slicer.
 But once I learned the technical aspects of a slicer, then I would properly word directions to an AI bot to generate something for me.
-Additionally, I found that if I had no idea what the code was doing, it took me longer to figure out where a problem was.
+Additionally, I found that if I had no idea what the AI generated code was doing, it took me longer to figure out where a problem was.

 I believe my experience in my freelance job isn't the only thing that have a say here.

 ### Brain on LLM

-A research group at MIT wanted to find how students would perform when using an LLM and when not using an LLM on an essay.
-Students were separated into three different groups: able to use ChatGPT, able to use Google, and only write using their brain.
+A research group at MIT wanted to find how students would perform when using an LLM and when not using an LLM on an essay under a time constraint.
+Students were separated into three different groups: able to use ChatGPT, able to use a search engine, and only write using their brain.
 Once the essays were written and submitted, the students were able to review their papers swapping tools.
-The students that used ChatGPT couldn't use ChatGPT, the people that used Google couldn't use Google, and the people that just used their brain could use ChatGPT.
+The students that used ChatGPT couldn't use ChatGPT, the people that used a search engine couldn't use any search engine, and the people that just used their brain could use ChatGPT.

-The group that only used an LLM in writing an essay demonstrated poor memory recall and less brain wave activity while writing and reviewig the essay.
+The group that only used an LLM in writing an essay demonstrated poor memory recall and less brain wave activity while writing and reviewing the essay.
 The group that did not write using an LLM but reviewed their work using an LLM showed higher memory recall and more brain activity.
-This study essentially found that group that defaulted to using the LLM performed worse than the group that didn't use an LLM.
+This study essentially found that the LLM-only group performed worse than the group that didn't use an LLM.
 This does not mean that using an LLM makes you dumber, but rather in means that defaulting to an LLM first encourages you to not be invested in the work that you're doing.

-In the additional notes, graders found the LLM essays to be "soul-less".
-The essays also commonly used similar phrasing and structure patterns.

-TO ADD SOMEWHERE Explain that the research participants we obliged to follow a time constraint.

 > We believe that some of the most striking observations in our study [were] where Brain-to-LLM participants showed higher neural connectivity than LLM Group's [...].
 This suggests that rewriting an essay using AI tools (after prior AI-free writing) engaged more extensive brain network interactions.
 In contrast, the LLM-to-Brain group, being exposed to LLM use prior, demonstrated less coordinated neural effort in most bands, as well as bias in LLM specific vocabulary. [...]